microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

    ![Screenshot](../../../images/refresh-business-event-catalog.png)

-## Query our catalog, submit subscriptions, and receive notifications of business events on Dataverse
+## Query Business Central catalog, submit subscriptions, and receive notifications of business events on Dataverse
-To query our catalog, submit subscriptions, and receive notifications of business events on your Dataverse environment, follow these steps:
+To query Business Central catalog, submit subscriptions, and receive notifications of business events on your Dataverse environment, follow these steps:
 1. On Power Apps maker portal, create Power Automate flows with the **When an action is performed** trigger.
-1. Select the *Dynamics 365 Business Central* catalog, select one of the categories, such as *My Accounts Receivable Events*, select *(none)* as table name, and select one of the events to subscribe in that category, such as *Customer blocked*, as action name.
+1. Select the *Dynamics 365 Business Central* catalog, select one of the categories, such as *My Accounts Receivable Events*, select *(none)* as table name, and select one of the business events to subscribe in that category, such as *Customer blocked*, as action name.
 1. Select the **+ New step** button to continue your flows to process the received notifications.

    ![Screenshot](../../../images/power-automate-flow.png)

-## Build and install an extension for custom events
+## Build and install an extension for custom business events
-To build and install an extension that implements custom events, follow these steps:
+To build and install an extension that implements custom business events, follow these steps:
 1. In relevant files, create a procedure with empty body.
-1. Add the *ExternalBusinessEvent* attribute to define the event name, display name, description, and category.
+1. Add the *ExternalBusinessEvent* attribute to define the business event name, display name, description, and category.
-1. Add the optional *RequiredPermissions* attribute to enforce additional permissions for users to subscribe to this event.
+1. Add the optional *RequiredPermissions* attribute to enforce additional permissions for users to subscribe to this business event.
-1. Add the required parameters to define the event payload.
+1. Add the required parameters to define the business event payload.
 1. Build an extension by adding those files to your AL project in Visual Studio Code, see https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview.
 1. Install the extension on your Business Central environment that we’ve enabled for private preview, see https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall.
-1. Use the **Business Central Virtual Data Source Configuration** table to refresh our catalog with custom events on your Dataverse environment (see above).
+1. Use the **Business Central Virtual Data Source Configuration** table to refresh Business Central catalog with custom business events on your Dataverse environment (see above).

 ```AL
 enumextension 50101 MyEnumExtension extends EventCategory